jisosomppi/manymachines/README.md

 # manymachines
-An attempt to take over the world with numerous salt minions
+An attempt to take over the world with numerous salt minions, or

+***"How to run 2000+ VMs within your line of sight"***

-Main repository available at: [https://github.com/jisosomppi/mgmt](https://github.com/jisosomppi/mgmt)
+This is my entry to a contest held during a Haaga-Helia course, for which the main repository available at: [https://github.com/jisosomppi/mgmt](https://github.com/jisosomppi/mgmt)

 ## Usage